pks5/machineblocks/docs/05_types_and_mapping.md

                      (= the two radii of the Z-face ellipse seen from above)
        formula: innerRadius.xy = outerRadius.xy - offset
                 innerRadius.yx = outerRadius.yx - offset
-                offset = tongue padding | baseWallThickness respectively both clamped to 0 if result is negative
+                offset = tongue padding
+                both clamped to 0 if result is negative
 ```

-The `xy` and `yx` radii are used because tongue and baseCutout both sit on the
+The `xy` and `yx` radii are used because the tongue sits on the Z-face of the
-Z-face of the block, offset inward.
-The inner radius must be smaller than the
+block, offset inward.
+The inner radius must be smaller than the outer radius by
-outer radius by exactly the offset amount to produce a constant-width border —
+exactly the offset amount to produce a constant-width border — the same
-the same principle as a rounded rect with a concentric inner rounded rect.
+principle as a rounded rect with a concentric inner rounded rect.

 ---